MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P7-Setting-Up-Collisions/content.md

 ```
 >

 The `runBlock` action lets you define your own custom action and in this case, manually rotate the bunny face down.
 With actions you can animate sprites, plays sounds, and more.
-Actions are a versatile and felxible tool.
+Actions are a versatile and flexible tool.

-Run the game...
+Run the game.
 The bunny should be face down now upon any collision.
 It's all about those little bits of polish :]

 #Shake it